eclipse-lsp4j/lsp4j/documentation/README.md

    return CompletableFutures.computeAsync(cancelToken -> {
       // the actual implementation should check for
       // cancellation like this
-      cancelToken.checkCancelled();
+      cancelToken.checkCanceled();
       // more code...  and more cancel checking
    });
 }
 ```
-The method `checkCancelled` will throw a `CancellationException` in case the request was cancelled.
+The method `checkCanceled` will throw a `CancellationException` in case the request was cancelled.
 So make sure you don't catch it accidentally.

 If you are on the other side and want to cancel a request you made, you need to call cancel on the returned future :